 The British were outnumbered 33-27, but this did not necessarily matter as much, due to the lack of a formal line of battle.
 As well as this the British rate of fire was twice that of the enemy fleet.

-Nelson’s plan was for two lines of ships, under himself and Collingwood, to attack the rear and centre of the enemy and he led the attack from the centre, breaking the line, something which was rare, but had been tried and tested at the Saints and Glorious First of June.
+Nelson’s plan was for two lines of ships, one led by himself and one by Collingwood, to attack the rear and centre of the enemy.
+Nelson led the attack from the centre, breaking the line, something which was rare, but had been tried and tested at the Saints and Glorious First of June.
 There was a danger to the head of the attacking line, and so Nelson used his two first-rate ships of the line, Victory (Nelson’s flagship) and Royal Sovereign (Collingwood’s flagship) to lead.
 Nelson’s Captains suggested he may like to let three ships go ahead of the Victory, but Nelson refused.

-Nelson remained ondeck commanding his fleet, in full undress uniform, and so when the Redoubtable came alongside the Victory he was easy to spot, and was shot by a marksman, hitting his left shoulder, travelling to his rupturing the pulmonary artery and travelling to his spine.
+Nelson remained on deck commanding his fleet, in full uniform, and so when the Redoubtable came alongside the Victory he was easy to spot, and was shot by a marksman, with the bullet hitting his left shoulder, rupturing the pulmonary artery and travelling to his spine.

 After the battle.

+Villeneuve was taken prisoner on the Bucentaure and sent to Britain.
 Nelson’s body was transported back to Britain in a barrel of brandy and news of the death of Nelson and victory at Trafalgar sailed in HMS Pickle, a small schooner.
-HMS Pickle reached Falmouth on 4th November 1805 and Captain Lapenotière took a chase, changing horses 21 times, eventually reaching London on the 6th November 1805.
-The route he travelled is now known as the Trafalgar Way and is for another post.
+HMS Pickle reached Falmouth on 4th November 1805 and Captain Lapenotiere took a chase, changing horses 21 times, eventually reaching London on the 6th November 1805.
+The route he travelled is now known as The Trafalgar Way.